-- a) Any proposed development which will contain large quantities of batteries should include adequate mitigation measures such that explosion and fire risks are acceptable; - b) Proposed development should have a noise impact assessment carried out and; - c) Proposed battery parks should: - a. seek to mitigate their visual impacts with the use of hard and soft landscaping and use of appropriate external materials; - b. be supported by a noise assessment.
-If there are relevant noise receptors the development should incorporate suitable noise attenuation measures such that noise impacts to nearby sensitive receptors are suitably mitigated. - c. not be located in flood zone 3 unless the Sequential and Exceptions tests can be passed and should be designed and constructed to remain operational and safe in times of flood and do not increase the risk of flooding or other associated risks to other developments, infrastructure, natural habitats or farmland.
+- a) Any proposed development which will contain large quantities of batteries should include adequate mitigation measures such that eprovide adequate mitigation of explosion and fire risks are acceptable: - b) Proposed development should have a noise impact assessment carried out and; - c) Proposed battery parks should: - a. b) Mitigate any adverse vVisual impacts seek to mitigate their visual impacts with the use of hard and soft landscaping and use of appropriate external materials; - b. c) be supported by Aa noise assessment will be required and .
+If there are relevant noise receptors the development should incorporate suitable noise attenuation measures such that noise impacts to nearby sensitive receptors are suitably mitigated. - a. d) Should not be located in flood zone 3 unless the Sequential and Exceptions tests can be passed and should be designed and constructed to remain operational and safe in times of flood and do not will not increase the risk of flooding or other associated risks to other developments, infrastructure, natural habitats or farmland. - a.b. e) Ddemonstrate that potential impacts on nationally and internationally designated sites have been assessed and mitigation provided where appropriate.